-While a long-distance relationship can work well for a few months, at some point, the lack of physical intimacy will turn into sexual frustration.
+While a long-distance relationship can work well for a few months, at some point, the lack of physical intimacy can turn into sexual frustration.
 This frustration can spill into other aspects of your life and your relationship and controlling it.

 One of the problems of trying to survive an international long-distance relationship is the time difference.

 Another problem with the time difference is that at the same moment you can be on different points of your day.
-For example, one of you may have a break at work and are eager to talk, while the other is busy after work needs to have a rest.
+For example, one of you may have a break at work and are eager to talk, while the other is busy after work and needs to have a rest.

 To deal with time differences in a long-distance relationship, try to plan ahead.